 The Havachon has a sturdy build, which is unique in smaller dogs.

-They have adorable round faces with ears that hang downward that frame their face.
+They have adorable round faces with ears that hang down that frame their faces.

 They all have brown, expressive eyes and black noses and have tails that curl upward like a little fluff on their back.